 Good question: are memory foam mattresses safe for sleeping on?
 Why should they not be?
 Why should it be possible to purchase a mattress that is unsafe to sleep on?
 Let’s have a look at the safety of memory foam mattresses, and establish what the risks are in using them.

 Memory foam mattresses are mattresses that use a certain type of heat and pressure-sensitive foam that conforms to your body shape when you lie on them.
 The foam softens with pressure and your body heat to provide you with the best possible support for those parts of your body that are in contact with your mattress.

-If you suffer from certain conditions such as arthritis, backache or orthopaedic issues with your spine that can affect your neck all the way down to your lumbar area, then this type of support when you are in bed will make you feel much more comfortable.
-Many people who suffer from sciatica find that a memory foam mattresses helps them to get to sleep faster and provide them with a better quality of sleep.
+If you suffer from certain conditions such as arthritis, backache or orthopedic issues with your spine that can affect your neck all the way down to your lumbar area, then this type of support when you are in bed will make you feel much more comfortable.
+Many people who suffer from sciatica find that memory foam mattresses help them to get to sleep faster and provide them with a better quality of sleep.

 So what is this special foam that conforms to your body shape, and then reverts to that shape much quicker the next time you lay on your memory foam mattress?
 Before we discuss the safety of such mattresses lets first have a look at what type of foam we are talking about here.

 Memory foam is a type of polyurethane foam containing certain chemicals to increase the density of the foam, and to make it respond to pressure and temperature.
 It is technically known as viscoelastic foam, which softens as a reaction to your body- heat and can mould around your warm body very rapidly.